talkedkestrel/ansible-playable/README.md

    - Develop custom modules and test them
    - All the above while enforcing Ansible Best Practices

-This is a fun project I started working on from my experience working with Ansible an developing custom modules.
-I think it will help the Ansible community and am looking forward to assistance in developing and maintaining this project.
+This is a fun project I started working on from my experience working with Ansible and developing custom modules, hoping that it will help the Ansible community.

 > Note: This project is in its initial Alpha release.
 Hence this is only to be used for test purpose and at your own risk.